-TO: City Council Members
+To: City Council members

-This is to advise of a quasi-judicial matter which may/will come before the council.
+This is to advise of a quasi-judicial matter which may/will come before the Council.
 The applicant is [insert legal name of applicant] and the matter is [insert type of matter].
-Please remember that:
+Please remember that

-- ➤ If you engage in any ex parte communications, you must be prepared to disclose at the hearing the subject of the communications and the identity of the person or group with whom the communications took place; - ➤ If you engage in any individual site visits or other individual investigations, you must be prepared to disclose at the hearing the fact of such visits or investigations, and any findings made and information obtained; and - ➤ If you receive and actually read any written communications, you must promptly give a copy of the written communications to the planning department or city clerk staff.
+- If you engage in any ex parte communications, you must be prepared to disclose at the hearing the subject of the communications and the identity of the person or group with whom the communications took place; - If you engage in any individual site visits or other individual investigations, you must be prepared to disclose at the hearing the fact of such visits or investigations, and any findings made and information obtained; and - If you receive and actually read any written communications, you must promptly give a copy of the written communications to the planning department staff.